Tomato Chicken Curry Recipe (Tamatar Murgh)

 Ingredients

-Crispy Fried Onions (Birista) – This dish gets its flavor from crispy fried onions.
-Make them home using my Crispy Fried Onions recipe, or buy a packet.
+• Crispy Fried Onions (Birista) – This dish gets its flavor from crispy fried onions.
+Make them at home using my Crispy Fried Onions recipe, or buy a packet.

-Other Ingredients – You will also need some other basic ingredients like cumin seeds, ginger garlic paste, green chilies, and cilantro (fresh coriander leaves).
+• Other Ingredients – You will also need some basic ingredients, such as cumin seeds, ginger-garlic paste, green chilies, and cilantro (fresh coriander leaves).

 How To Make Tomato Chicken Curry

-Heat 2 tablespoon ghee and 3 tablespoon oil in a heavy bottom pan over medium-high heat.
+Step 1: Heat 2 tablespoon ghee and 3 tablespoon oil in a heavy-bottomed pan over medium-high heat.

 Oil and ghee heating in a pan.